AmitM30/react-native-typescript-boilerplate/README.md

 #### Lint

-To run lint on the application:
+To run tslint on the application:

 ```
-npm run lint
+yarn lint
 ```

-To fix lint issues automatically
+To fix most tslint issues automatically

 ```
-npm run lint:fix
+yarn lint:fix
 ```

 #### Unit Test